swimmingHaribo/Android-Achievement-Tracker/docs/README.md

 - Users can view achievements for a given number of players with different game difficulty and theme, view history, edit and delete game configuration.
 - Game configurations and game plays are saved between launches of the application.
 - When viewing the achievement screen, users are allowed to view a list of achievement levels for an existing game configuration.

+### Game Plays
+- When a user clicks a game from the game configuration list, they are taken to view configuration where they have the buttons when clicked to add a new game, view achievement levels for number of players inputted, edit, and delete game configuration.
+- Users can see the history of a game when there is at least one game played.
+- Scores can be whole numbers and negative numbers.
+Decimals are not allowed.
+- User can enter scores less than expected min score resulting in them achieving the worst level.
+- A drop-down menu is added in add new game for convenience.
+This allows the user to change the game configuration to add a new game without going back to the list of configurations.
+Users can still access every game through the configuration list.

 ### Game Played Difficulty
 Each time user plays a game, users are allowed to select a difficulty level for that specific game play.